imchillin/Anamnesis/CONTRIBUTING.md

 ## Can I have a TL;DR?
 I only want to ask something.
-Our [Wiki](https://github.com/imchillin/Anamnesis/wiki) is our primary knowledge base, and should always be checked before approaching the team for assistance.
-This wiki is updated frequently.

 > **Please do not open issues/tickets to ask questions.
-If you have a question that cannot be answered by reading through the documentation provided, [please contact a developer directly on Discord](https://discord.gg/KvGJCCnG8t).**
+[Please contact us via our Discord](https://discord.gg/KvGJCCnG8t).**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>↑ _[back to top](#table-of-contents)</sup>_

 ## How can I contribute to Anamnesis?
-Anamnesis is currently in open beta, so there are various ways you can contribute to the project:
+There are various ways you can contribute to the project:

 ### Reporting bugs
 Bugs are an inevitability of any project, but proper reporting and rigorous testing help to resolve bugs quickly and efficiently.
 However, not every issue you encounter is a bug, so it's best practice to make sure that your reports are as informative and accurate as possible, and ensure that you've eliminated user error as a cause.

 #### Before submitting a bug report
 - Check the [wiki](https://github.com/imchillin/Anamnesis/wiki), especially the [Troubleshooting](https://github.com/imchillin/Anamnesis/wiki/Troubleshooting) and [FAQ](https://github.com/imchillin/Anamnesis/wiki/FAQ) pages.
 Many issues are simply a matter of not fully understanding the tool or how it works, and can be easily resolved with a bit of light reading.
-- Check the [issue list](https://github.com/imchillin/Anamnesis/issues?q=is%3Aissu).
+- Check the [issue list](https://github.com/imchillin/Anamnesis/issues).
 A bug you've experienced may have already been reported, and duplicate issues tend to impede development.
 If the issue already exists, add to the existing issue to keep things tidy.
 Make sure to check closed issues as well, as your issue may have been resolved but has not been released.

 #### Submitting a bug report
 - Click on the Issues tab, then click on the New Issue button